lwjohnst86/analyzing-cohorts-course/chapter4.md

 xp: 100
 ```

-The STROBE guidelines indicate that both "crude" (unadjusted) and adjusted model results be shown.
+The STROBE best practices indicate to show both "crude" (unadjusted) and adjusted model results.
 Showing both can be informative and insightful into the research question.
 Create a plot of your results showing both unadjusted and adjusted models.
 Do the same steps as in the previous exercise for creating the plot.

 `@instructions`
-- As in the previous exercise, create a plot of the estimates and confidence intervals of the predictors.
-- This time, don't filter by model adjustment and instead use the `all_models` data.
+- Use the `all_models` data frame this time.
-- Split the plot by using `facet_grid()` so that `model` results are as `rows`.
+- Using `facet_grid()` to split the plot by `rows` with the `model` variable (called inside `vars()`).

 `@hint`
-- Select the faceting variable using `vars()`.
+- The faceting variable should be called as `vars(model)`.

 `@pre_exercise_code`
 ```{r}